lupyuen/lupyuen.github.io/src/starpro64.md

     _"DUCK!"
 "OCTOPUS!"
 (Pic below)_

 1.  [__EIC7700X NPU Driver__](https://github.com/eswincomputing/linux-stable/tree/linux-6.6.18-EIC7X/drivers/soc/eswin/ai_driver/npu) is Dual-Licensed: BSD and GPL.
-Which means we can run it on all kinds of platforms and build interesting apps.
+Which means we can run it on all kinds of software platforms and create interesting apps.

 1.  __Will it be Expensive?__ We hear that StarPro64 will be priced _super affordably_.
 Works with a Touchscreen too.
 (Pic above)